RachelPShoemaker/SalesCRM/README.md

 Once you are in Visual Studio, you can run my program by clicking the green triangle.
 The terminal will open and you will see the main menu.

+## Information on the code
+CRM organizes it's employee/client records in a binary search tree.
+This program has four classes,
+* BST.h and BST.cpp (This class is for the nodes of the binary search tree.)
+* person.h and person.cpp: (This class is the parent class for the employee and client classes.)
+* employee.h and employee.cpp
+* client.h and client.cpp

 ## CRM Tutorial
 ## Main Menu
 The program will launch to the main menu.
 If you've used CRM before, all of the save data are loaded automatically.